 2. National authority: My country shall itself exercise control of its borders and decide on its immigration, e.g. by defining annually, according to the Australian point system, the kind and numbers of immigrants it wishes to receive and by sending back undesired refugees to their place of origin.

 3. Referendum: My country shall participate at a common European refugee policy by referendum, e.g. on a bilateral treaty, which will define its contributions regarding the number of refugees, border controls, measures in the countries of origin and transit, etc..

 4. Refugees welcome: I am asking for a Europe open to all refugees.
-You can also declare your readiness to be willing to accommodate a refugee (question 5 of questionnaire).

 How, in your opinion, should the EU deal with the free movement of persons?
 You are invited to choose one of the following positions (question 7 of the questionnaire):